ogusarenko/mke-docs/content/docs/release-notes/4.0.0/known-issues.md

 No workaround is available at this time.

+## [BOP-891] Upgrade to MKE 4 fails if kubeconfig file is present in source MKE 3.x

+Upgrade to MKE 4 fails if the `~/.mke/mke.kubeconf` file is present in the source MKE 3.x system.

+**Workaround:**

+Make a backup of the old `~/.mke/mke.kubeconf` file and then delete it.

 ## [BOP-1528] Once applied, the apiserver.externalAddress parameter cannot be cleared

 MKE cannot clear the `apiserver.externalAddress` parameter once it has been